imalikov/pine_script_docs/source/concepts/Libraries.rst

 Note that:

-- This code won't compile because no "Point" library is published, and doesn't display anything.
+- This code won't compile because no "Point" library is published, and the script doesn't display anything.
 - ``userName`` would need to be replaced by the TradingView user name of the library's publisher.
 - We use the built-in ``new()`` method to create an object from the ``point`` UDT.
 - We prefix the reference to the library's ``point`` UDT with the ``pt`` alias defined in the